Ironica/project-ironica/ARCHITECTURE.md

 The core features stand inside the gaming scene, which is linked to the `DataLink` class.
 Gaming logics consist of reading user input, rendering the playground, processing the serialization/deserialization along with sending requests to server and receiving responses from server.
 See data flow diagram for more info.

+Each scene is implemented with one or several scripts that are organized within module directories for each of them.
+These scripts are responsible to various tasks such as handling button behaviour, connect a component to a specific logic, etc.

+Besides, there are also modules that are not related to a scene but to a specific logic layer:

+-   serialization as we have mentionned
+-   autolayout system
+-   tab system
+-   localization (i18n)
+-   utility functions (extension functions)

 ### Misc

 Here's a use-case of a server connected by two different clients, to illustrate the connections between front-end and server but also the possibility to manage multiple requests at same time.